silvncr/watchword-bot/README.md

 0.2.x

-- Added dictionary functionality
-  - Definitions appear under `/check` result
-  - Added `/coverage` command to see an overview of dictionary data
 - Added support for multiple game versions
   - `/check` and `/coverage` now have a `version:` parameter
   - The newest version is selected by default
+- Added dictionary functionality
+  - Definitions appear under `/check` result
+  - Added `/coverage` command to see an overview of dictionary data per version

 0.1.x

-- Added basic `/check` command; check if a word is valid or invalid
+- Added `/check` command; check if a word is valid or invalid
+- Added basic `/ping` command

+---